 ASIST (Applied Suicide Intervention Skills Training) is a two-day training for caregivers who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
 Over one million caregivers have participated in this evidence-based two-day, highly interactive, practical, practice-oriented workshop.
 ASIST is the most researched suicide prevention skills training world-wide.

-- To register for the Sussex County training on November 30 and December 1, click here.
+- To register for the next training to be held in Sussex County on April 25-26,, click here.

 ASIST provides practical training for caregivers seeking to prevent the immediate risk of suicide.
 Participants often include: